Signatures feature downloads digitally signed signatures to devices. Diagnostic

 (syslog and IPSLA) are defined during the creation of a DS file.
 The

 correlation that is specified for these event detectors is that the DS will

-execute its action if both syslog and OIR events are triggered simultaneously,
+execute its action if syslog or IPSLA are triggered.

 signature (DS) file consists of various actions that must be initiated when an